 The NRI Guides Team regularly reviews this article to ensure the content is up-to-date and accurate.
 The last editorial review and update were on 22 October 2023.

 Losing or misplacing a bag leaves one with a bad taste at the end of a journey.
 It robs you of the excitement when one is getting back home to a family with goodies.

-This guide explains what you should do if your baggage is lost during travel or at the airport.
+This guide explains what you should do in case your baggage is lost during travel at an Indian airport.